Reciprocal inter-insurance exchange: How a reciprocal operates

 "Reciprocal insurance" means insurance resulting from the mutual exchange of insurance contracts among persons in an unincorporated association under a common name through an attorney-in-fact having authority to obligate each person both as insured and insurer.

 This definition implies three parties: the Subscribers (policyholders), the exchange (an unincorporated association), and the attorney-in-fact.

-Each policyholder is a subscriber to the exchange.
-Subscribers do not "own" and are not "owners" of the exchange, as it is an unincorporated association and thus has no owners.
-However, subscribers often have a governance role over the exchange (such as an advisory committee or Board of Governors).
-In some reciprocal exchanges, operating surplus generated by the exchange belongs to the subscribers but is held by the exchange in accounts called subscriber savings accounts, and the attorney-in-fact may return unneeded money to the subscribers under some circumstances.
+Each policyholder is a subscriber to the exchange or a "member".
+Subscribers do not "own" and are not "owners" of the exchange, as it is an unincorporated association and thus has neither legal personhood nor owners.
+However, subscribers often have a governance role over the exchange, such as an advisory committee or Board of Governors.
+In some reciprocal exchanges, operating surplus generated by the exchange belongs to the subscribers but is held by the exchange in subscriber savings accounts, and exchange members might be charged "policyholder surplus contributions" to fund the exchange's surplus.
+The attorney-in-fact may return unneeded money to the subscribers under some circumstances.
 Subscribers may be natural persons, LLCs or LPs, partnerships, or corporations.

-The attorney-in-fact, using a power of attorney from the subscribers, is authorized to administer the reciprocal exchange and run its day-to-day operations, including issuing policies, filing rates, managing investments and handling claims.
-The attorney-in-fact can solicit and admit new subscribers to the exchange.
+The attorney-in-fact, using a power of attorney from each subscriber, is authorized to administer the exchange and run its day-to-day operations, including issuing policies, filing rates, managing investments and handling claims.
+The attorney-in-fact can solicit and admit new subscribers.
 The attorney-in-fact may be an individual, partnership or corporate entity.
-In exchange for its services, the attorney-in-fact receives payment from fees charged to the exchange.
+In exchange for its services, the attorney-in-fact receives payment from fees charged to the exchange or its members, often a percentage of premium.
 The AIF may be owned by the reciprocal (a proprietary reciprocal) or contracted from a third party (a non-proprietary reciprocal).

-Reciprocal insurance policies are typically nonassessable, keeping the policyholders from being charged an additional amount of money if the cost of operating the reciprocal exchange is higher than expected.
-Reciprocals also issue assessable policies.
+Reciprocal insurance policies are typically nonassessable, keeping the policyholders from being charged an additional amount of money if required by the exchange.
+Reciprocals may issue assessable policies, though the practicalities of collecting assessments from members (particularly in personal lines) makes the assessable model less commonly used.

 Insurance in the United States is principally regulated by each of the states, as provided for by the McCarran–Ferguson Act.
 There is a considerable variation in how state law governs reciprocal exchanges.
 Some states have specific laws governing reciprocal exchanges, while others subsume regulation of reciprocal exchanges under the regulations governing captive insurers.

 Reciprocals can be started directly by policyholders or by an attorney-in-fact.
 In theory, a small group of individuals or companies could band together to insure one another and form a reciprocal.
-In consumer insurance, more recently, entrepreneurs have formed attorneys-in-fact which then form reciprocals by providing the initial capital, attracting subscribers, and managing the exchange.
-In some states, municipalities form reciprocals to cross-indemnify towns, cities, villages, and counties.
+In consumer insurance, more recently, entrepreneurs have formed attorneys-in-fact which then form reciprocals by providing the initial capital (often as a surplus note), attracting subscribers, and managing the exchange.